Deep Learning for Wildfire Risk Prediction: Integrating Remote Sensing and Environmental Data: Data

-Human activities are important factors in igniting wildfires, with two-thirds of wildfires in the United States being caused by humans \cite{zhai_modeling_2003}.
-However, the ignition of fires is stochastic, so many studies introduce socio-economic factors such as distances to infrastructure like roads, power lines, villages, and cities, road density, population density, and land use as proxies for the probability of fire ignition.
-The basis for this assumption is that wildfire frequency is negatively correlated with road distance and follows a normal distribution with road density \citep{gilreath_validation_2006, martinez_human-caused_2009}.
-Additionally, urban development can lead to increased fuel load in rural areas, and controlled burning practices in remote areas for agriculture purposes can also increase the likelihood of uncontrolled wildfires \citep{martinez_human-caused_2009}.
-Some studies have confirmed these assumptions.
-For example, \cite{jaafari_wildfire_2019} found that high wildfire probability is highly associated with road networks in the Zagros ecoregion of Western Iran. \cite{ghorbanzadeh_forest_2019} conducted research in the forestry area of Amol County in the Mazandaran province of northern Iran and similarly found that human activities near major roads had a major influence on wildfire risk.
-The interaction between human settlements and vulnerable infrastructure areas with high and moderate forest fire susceptibility resulted in high-risk areas in the wildfire risk map.
+\cite{chuvieco1989application} first introduced human activity variables into wildfire risk research by considering proximity to road networks and areas with high human activity, such as recreational zones.
+Since then, an increasing number of studies have incorporated human activity variables into wildfire risk prediction models.
+These variables include the distance of various locations from nearby roads, power lines, villages, and cities, as well as road density, population density, and land use.
+The assumption underlying the inclusion of these variables is that wildfire frequency is negatively correlated with distance from human infrastructure and positively correlated with road density and population size \citep{gilreath_validation_2006, martinez_human-caused_2009}.
+In addition to these easily describable features, there are more complex factors influencing wildfire risk, such as the potential for urban development to increase fuel loads in rural areas, or the possibility that controlled burns for agricultural purposes in remote areas may increase the likelihood of uncontrolled wildfires \citep{martinez_human-caused_2009}.
+Several studies have confirmed these assumptions.
+For example, \cite{jaafari_wildfire_2019} found a strong correlation between high wildfire probability and road network density in the Zagros ecoregion of western Iran. \cite{ghorbanzadeh_forest_2019}, in their study of the forest areas in Amol County, Mazandaran Province, northern Iran, similarly found that human activities near major roads significantly influenced wildfire risk.
+The interaction between human settlements and vulnerable infrastructure in areas with high or moderate forest fire susceptibility leads to the emergence of high-risk zones on wildfire risk maps.